Recommendations

 London's blockbuster exhibitions open now

 Planning a cultural day out in the city?
-From a cult fashion magazine at the National Portrait Gallery to a pivotal moment in art history around the corner at the National Gallery, don't miss the biggest exhibitions in London open now.
+From a boundary-pushing contemporary artist at the ICA to a deep-dive into swimming at the Design Museum, don't miss the biggest exhibitions in London open now.

 London is home to one of the most vibrant art scenes in the world.
 Whether you're interested in major international artists, world history or the bright new stars of visual art, there's something on offer for every cultural appetite.